-Students who need to discontinue their studies for one or more semesters may file a Request for Leave of Absence form with the department chairperson.
-Subject to the approval of the Chair of the Department and Dean of the Graduate School, such requests may be granted for a variety of reasons.
+Students who need to discontinue their studies for one or more semesters may file a Request for Leave of Absence form with the Program Director and signed by the department chairperson.
+Subject to the approval of the Program Director, Chair of the Department, and Dean of the Graduate School, such requests may be granted for a variety of reasons.
 Time spent on an approved leave of absence is not counted toward the completion of the pre-dissertation research project or the six/seven- (Ph.D.) year time limits described above.